-Our commitment as contractors is not only with our clients, but with our planet.
+Our commitment as contractors is not only to our clients but to our planet.
 Creating, building, and designing the spaces we as humans live in, is of great responsibility.
 There are just too many factors to consider.
-It is no longer just about performance, costs, and quality, but about impact; impact on the resources, environment, human health, biodiversity, and sustaintability.
+It is no longer just about performance, costs, and quality, but about impact; impact on the resources, environment, human health, biodiversity, and sustainability.
 Our responsibility goes beyond business.

 According to 2010 data, 45% of world energy and 50% of water are used by buildings.
 For this reason, being sustainable can no longer be out of the conversation.

 We have always thought that small actions, done consistently, make significant changes.
 Being sustainable is about turning small efforts into a working culture.

 Even though we still have a long way to go, we would like to share those actions that we have done steadily over the years.
 Anyone can pave their way into being sustainable, it just takes commitment.
 In this blog post, we would like to share some of the sustainable actions any contractor can take, as well as the basic concepts to understand sustainability in the construction industry.

 Sustainability is meeting our own needs without compromising the ability of future generations to meet their own.
 It is about leaving sufficient resoprinurces for future generations to have a similar life to ours.

 This core meaning can be applied in the construction industry.

 Therefore, sustainable construction is the application of sustainable development principles to a project’s life cycle.
 It considers the planning, construction, and management of waste.
 The construction should aim to sustain harmony within its environment.

 Besides, the project should also consider these 6 principles to be considered sustainable.

 The goal is to minimize the impact on the environment by practicing sustainable actions, whether by focusing on materials, in the construction process, or both.